AjNavneet/Stock-Price-Prediction-YFinance-LSTM-RNN/readme.md

-# Stock Price Prediction Using yfinance, LSTM and RNN
+# Stock Price Prediction Using Yfinance, LSTM and RNN

-## Project Overview

 ### Business Context